quorten/quorten-blog1/_posts/2020-03-29-rpi-batt-learned.md

 So, here is the crux of the point.  _Only_ if you are using NiMH batteries is it safe to connect them to a boost switched-mode power supply that will even boost when the voltage runs down to 2 V.
+However, please note that at this point, chances are your wires and connectors (if any) will be the limit on your maximum current draw, so plan accordingly!
+If unsure, set the minimum battery voltage so that battery current is limited to 1 A.

-Otherwise, to limit the current draw from the batteries, you should cut-off at 3 V.  But that's already what the Raspberry Pi Zero does on its own due to the tolerance limits of the internal buck switched-mode power supply... it has a minimum fixed buck voltage of about 1.1 volts, and since the core voltage must be 1.8 volts, the supply voltage must be at least 2.9 volts.
+Otherwise, if using alkaline, to limit the current draw from the batteries, you should cut-off at 3 V.  But that's already what the Raspberry Pi Zero does on its own due to the tolerance limits of the internal buck switched-mode power supply... it has a minimum fixed buck voltage of about 1.1 volts, and since the core voltage must be 1.8 volts, the supply voltage must be at least 2.9 volts.
 So, if these limits are _already_ in place, and you plan on connecting no more than 3 batteries to your Raspberry Pi Zero, and you will either use alkaline AA batteries or NiMH AA batteries but don't know in advance, then there is absolutely no reason to use an additional switched-mode power supply in front of the Raspberry Pi.

 Otherwise, if you really want to use 4 or more AA batteries in front of the Raspberry Pi but don't know their chemistry in advance, then it